2.5 - Identification of transition risks and opportunities

 The opportunities that ensure the organisation a place in the low-carbon world of tomorrow are of several types:

-• Resource consumption reduction: the organisation benefits from this reduction, whether in the form of cost savings, increased production of goods or services, etc. The organisation maintains its access to these resources in case they become scarce.
+Resource consumption reduction: the organisation benefits from this reduction, whether in the form of cost reduction, increased production of goods or services, etc. The organisation maintains its access to these resources in case they become scarce.

-• Reduction of GHG emissions: the organisation protects itself against changes in fossil fuel prices, the impact of future regulations and potentially participates in carbon markets.
+Reduction of GHG emissions: the organisation protects itself against changes in fossil fuel prices, the impact of future regulations and may potentially participate in carbon markets.

-• Regulatory and financial incentives: The organisation may obtain access to public funding, conditional subsidies or private financing targeting lower-environmental-impact activities.
+Regulatory and financial incentives: the organisation may gain access to public funding, conditional grants or private financing targeting lower environmental impact activities

-• Communication and image: the organisation communicates about its actions related to energy, climate, or its resilience, and improves its public image.
+Communication and image: the organisation communicates on its actions related to energy, climate, or its resilience, and improves its public image.

-The organisation lists the different risks (physical and transition) and the impacts these could have.
-The organisation also presents the opportunities and potential co-benefits of the approach.
+The organisation lists the different risks (physical and transition) and the impacts they could have.
+The organisation also presents the potential opportunities and co-benefits of the approach.

 As part of the Stakeholder engagement, a time for debate and exchange on these risks and their relevance within the organisation can be organised.

-The organisation produces a map of the different risks relevant to its case and their impacts.
-Internal risks to the organisation and across the entire value chain must be considered.
-The organisation then maps all of these risks onto the flow mapping, in order to highlight the vulnerabilities to which it is exposed.
+The organisation carries out a mapping of the different risks relevant in its case and their impacts.
+Internal risks to the organisation and across the value chain must be considered.
+The organisation then overlays all these risks onto the flow map, in order to reveal the vulnerabilities to which it is subject.

-To report these conclusions, the same representation can be used for the risk map and the emission sources mapping.
-Thus, the organisation frames and vulnerabilises the flows that revolve around its activities.
+To report these conclusions, the same representation can be used for the risk mapping and the emission source mapping.
+Thus, the organisation problematises and makes vulnerable the flows that revolve around its activities.

 A comprehensive risk analysis is carried out and is an integral part of the organisation's decision-making processes

-This maturity level implies that the organisation reasons in double materiality (measuring an organisation's impact on the environment, and the incidence of environmental degradation on that same organisation).
+This (Advanced level) covers the majority of CSRD ESRS E1.
+Bilan Carbone® results are usable within these initiatives. implies that the organisation reasons in double materiality (measuring an organisation's impact on the environment, and the impact of environmental degradation on that same organisation).

-The organisation carries out or has carried out (as part of the Bilan Carbone® approach, or as part of a complementary approach, potentially pre-existing) a comprehensive analysis of climate-related risks and opportunities, the results of which are attached to the Bilan Carbone®.
-This analysis must be no more than 10 years old.
+The organisation carries out or has carried out (within the framework of the Bilan Carbone® approach, or as part of a complementary approach, potentially pre-existing) a comprehensive analysis of the risks and opportunities related to climate change, the results of which are attached to the Bilan Carbone®.
+This analysis must be no older than 10 years.
 Risks and opportunities must be considered internally to the organisation and across the entire value chain.

 For this, six steps can be followed:

-Step 1: Analysis of exposure and sensitivity past of the organisation to the different risks physical and transition.
-For example, a study of the past evolution of energy costs for the organisation, of the evolution of the public image of the organisation's sector, investments related to the energy-climate theme, and any other element relevant in this context for the organisation.
+Step 1: Analysis of exposure and sensitivity past of the organisation to the different risks physical and of transition.
+For example, study of past changes in the organisation's energy cost, changes in the public image of the organisation's sector, investments related to the energy-climate theme, and any other element relevant in this context for the organisation.

-Step 2: Assessment of exposure present and future (short, medium and long term) of the organisation to the risks of transition.
-The organisation shall at minimum study different scenarios of energy price evolution, of regulatory evolution (carbon tax, regulation of products and services), of changes in the requirements of the various Stakeholders of the organisation (health, environment, societal engagement, etc.), of technology evolution (low carbon, etc.).
-The scenarios studied must include assumptions in which global warming is kept to 1.5°C under the Paris Agreement because transition risks will be higher in that case.
+Step 2: Assessment of exposure present and future (short, medium and long term) of the organisation to transition.
+The organisation shall at minimum study different scenarios of energy price evolution, regulatory changes (carbon tax, regulation of products and services), evolution of the requirements of the organisation's various stakeholders (health, environment, societal engagement, etc.), and evolution of technologies (low carbon, etc.).
+The scenarios studied shall include assumptions in which global warming is limited to 1.5°C under the Paris Agreement because transition risks will be higher in that case.

-Step 3: Assessment of exposure present and future (short, medium and long term) of the organisation to physical risks physical.
-The organisation shall at minimum study different scenarios of evolution of extreme climatic events and of progressive climate changes.
-The scenarios studied must include high-warming assumptions (the “business as usual” scenario) because physical risks will be more intense and frequent in that case.
+Step 3: Assessment of exposure present and future (short, medium and long term) of the organisation to physical.
+The organisation shall at minimum study different scenarios of evolution of extreme climate events and gradual climate changes.
+The scenarios studied shall include high-warming assumptions ("business as usual" scenario) because physical risks will be more intense and frequent in that case.

 Step 5: Assessment of the organisation's present and future opportunities related to climate issues.

-Step 6: Preparation of a report accounting for the various analyses carried out by the organisation.
-In addition, the organisation can map the risks in the same way as the emission sources mapping.
-Thus, the organisation frames and vulnerabilises the flows that revolve around its activities.
+Step 6: Drafting of a report accounting for the various analyses carried out by the organisation.
+In addition, the organisation can map the risks in the same way as the emission source mapping.
+Thus, the organisation problematises and makes vulnerable the flows that revolve around its activities.

 The organisation then integrates this risk and opportunity analysis into its strategic analysis.
-The decisions made by the organisation must systematically take this risk and opportunity analysis into account.
-The transition plan must include adaptation objectives, and multiple Adaptation actions to climate change, in order to limit the probability and impacts of physical and transition risks, and to seize the various opportunities that arise.
+Decisions taken by the organisation must systematically take this risk and opportunity analysis into consideration.
+The transition plan shall include adaptation objectives, and multiple adaptation actions to climate change, in order to limit the probability and impacts of physical and transition risks, and to seize the various opportunities that arise.

 ℹ️ Given existing methods, and within the Bilan Carbone® framework, it is possible to have a more advanced analysis of physical risks than of transition risks; nevertheless the latter must exist, at least qualitatively.
-It is possible to have a more in-depth analysis of physical risks at the scale of'a site (considered as critical and representative).
+It is possible to have a more detailed analysis of physical risks at the scale of'a site (considered vital and representative).
 However, within the scope of CSRD reporting, this analysis must be extended to all sites.

-🔎 The Bilan Carbone® Advanced level requirements regarding risks and opportunities are aligned with the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and make it possible to meet several DRs of the Corporate Sustainability Reporting Directive (CSRD).
+🔎 The Advanced level requirements of Bilan Carbone® regarding risks and opportunities are aligned with the Recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), and enable responding to several DRs of the Corporate Sustainability Reporting Directive (CSRD).

 Last updated